Swifty

 I will jab again tomorrow.

-The image depicted above was simply taken of fans gathering for the concert held at Anfield stadium and does not relate to the text.
-The words relate to a fictional fan of Taylor Swift.
+The image displayed above was captured solely to document members of the public assembling for a concert held at Anfield Stadium and bears no relation to the accompanying text.
+The written content pertains to a fictional character and a fictional portrayal of a fan of Taylor Swift.

 One response to “Swifty”